Global evangelism -- Communicating the Gospel in a pluralistic world

 4. Give a biblical rationale for involvement in development and social change and outline ways the Church is involved at home and abroad.

-5. List some basic components necessary for local congregations to be involved in the missionary task of the Church.
+5. List some basic components necessary for local congregations to be involved in the world missionary task of the Church.

 6. Explain the task yet to be accomplished and describe important trends and selected strategies being used in contemporary world mission outreach